Qiskit/documentation/README.md

 npm run check:internal-links

 # You can add any of the below arguments to also check API docs.
-npm run check:internal-links -- --current-apis --dev-apis --historical-apis --qiskit-release-notes
+npm run check:internal-links -- --current-apis --dev-apis --historical-apis --qiskit-legacy-release-notes

-# However, `--historical-apis` currently has failing versions, so you may
-# want to add `--skip-broken-historical`.
-npm run check:internal-links -- --historical-apis --skip-broken-historical

 # Or, run all the checks.
 Although this only checks non-API docs.
 npm run check